Last Updated on 29 January 2026 by Cycloscope

 Lahemaa National Park

-The Lahemaa National Park is located about 70 kilometers east of the capital Tallinn, is a marshy area and also contains the large forest of Kõrvemaa, home to many large animals such as wolves, bears, lynxes, wild boars and elk.
+The Lahemaa National Park is located about 70 kilometers east of the capital Tallinn, and is a marshy area that also contains the large forest of Kõrvemaa, home to many large animals such as wolves, bears, lynxes, wild boars, and elk.

 Lake Saadjärv

 Lake Saadjärv is one of the ten largest and deepest lakes in Estonia.
-It is a popular destination throughout the year offering various types of water activities.
-During the winter it is one of the places from which you can see the show of the northern lights.
+It is a popular destination year-round, offering a variety of water activities.
+During the winter, it is one of the places from which you can see the northern lights.

 3. Cycleway 3: the road of forests and lakes